Twibel - Libel on Twitter

 Contact our Twitter libel solicitors

-In most instances we offer fixed-fee preliminary consultations from £400 plus VAT.
+We offer fixed-fee preliminary consultations.
+In relatively straightforward matters, the cost of a consultation starts at £500 plus VAT.
 A consultation will help you understand the legal and practical issues relating to your case and allow you to make an informed decision about what action to take.